k98kurz/bluegenes/readme.md

 fmt.Println(best_fitness.gene)
 ```

-Creating custom fitness functions or artificial life simulations is left as an
+Creating custom fitness functions or artificial life siMulations is left as an
 exercise to the reader.

 ## Testing